SendArcade/arcade-agent/README.md

-# Solana Agent Kit Telegram Private Bot
+# Arcade Agent - DM

-A powerful Telegram bot built with Next.js, created by Send Arcade and inspired by Solana Agent Kit by Send AI.
+A Telegram bot built with Next.js, created by Send Arcade and inspired by Solana Agent Kit by Send AI.
 This is the private bot version that's specifically designed for one-on-one interactions with users, providing a secure and personalized experience for managing Solana blockchain operations.

 ## Features